apostrophecms/starter-kit-assembly-essentials/README.md

 ```
 With the setting above, the Dashboard application will be available at `http://admin.localhost:3000`, `https://admin.staging.your-domain.com`, etc.

-The use of this option is not yet supported with Apostrophe Assembly hosting.
+> **Note:** This option is not currently supported by Apostrophe Assembly Hosting.
 Contact us if this is a concern for your project.

 ### Disabled File Key